syncfusion/blazor-docs/src/querybuilder/query-builder/getting-started.md

 `youtube:jyWU7XSg3WI`

+> You can also explore our [Blazor Query Builder example](https://blazor.syncfusion.com/demos/query-builder/default-functionalities?theme=bootstrap4) to knows how to render and configure the query builder.

 ## Importing Syncfusion Blazor component in the application

 1. Install the **Syncfusion.Blazor** NuGet package to the application by using the `NuGet Package Manager`.